Matt Bachand: Early years

-During Shadows Fall hiatus Bachand joined Act of Defiance which features former Megadeth members Chris Broderick and Shawn Drover and vocalist Henry Derek Bonner.
-He recorded two albums with them that were released in 2015 and 2017 respectively.
+During Shadows Fall's hiatus, Bachand joined Act of Defiance, which features former Megadeth members Chris Broderick and Shawn Drover and vocalist Henry Derek Bonner.
+He recorded two albums with them that were released in 2015 and 2017.

+Living wreckage

+Bachand is also a member of supergroup Living Wreckage, which features vocalist Jeff Gard (Death Ray Vision), guitarist Matt LeBreton (Downpour), guitarist Jon Donais and drummer Jon Morency (Let Us Prey).
+The band came about during COVID-19 pandemic and was composed of musicians who lived near each other so "we could get in the basement once a week and just do it the old school way of, you know, having some beers, jammin and just having fun with friends.
+And that's what it is.
+We're all friends from the same area.
+We're in the same scene.
+So things fell together really quickly and Matt LeBreton, the other guitar player, he writes a lot too.
+So between the both of us songs are coming out left and right pretty fast."
+The band's music is a cross between thrash metal and arena rock, like "Skid Row, Tesla, the mainstream MTV stuff that was in the eighties.
+And then also nineties metal and rock.
+Bands like Sepultura, Nevermore and Alice in Chains, Soundgarden, stuff like that."

+Other appearances

+In 2011, Bachand joined Times of Grace as a touring member replacing Daniel Struble who was unable to take part in the tour.
+Bachand played bass for both their European and US tours that year.

-In 2018, Bachand provided guest vocals for the song "Take It To The Cross" on Stryper's album God Damn Evil.
+In 2018, Bachand provided guest vocals for the song "Take it to the Cross" on Stryper's album God Damn Evil.

-On June 22, 2021, Shadows Fall lead singer Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
-Then after playing a couple of live shows Bachand and the band released new material for the first time in 12 years on December On December 6, 2024, a single titled "In the Grey."

-In 2025 Bachand joined Hatebreed as a touring member following the group’s dismissal of their long time Bass player Chris Beattie.
+In 2025, Bachand joined Hatebreed as a touring member following the group's dismissal of their long-time bass player Chris Beattie.
+He later switched to guitar after lead guitarist Wayne Lozinak stepped away during the band's European tour due to a brain tumor diagnosis.

 Equipment

-He uses a custom Ibanez Prestige RGA series guitar (MBM1 Matt Bachand Signature model) and two custom Ibanez SZ guitars.
+Bachand uses a custom Ibanez Prestige RGA series guitar (MBM1 Matt Bachand Signature model) and two custom Ibanez SZ guitars.
 One SZ has a red finish and the other has a natural finish with a five-piece neck.
 All of his guitars feature active EMG pickups, an 81 in the bridge position and a 60 or 85 in the neck position.
 He also uses Engl amplifiers.